 ARQZWA

-The ACMA established the Australia Radio Quiet Zone Western Australia (ARQZWA) on 11 April 2005.
+The ACMA established the ARQZWAon 11 April 2005.
 The ARQZWA aims to maintain the current “radio-quietness” of a site in remote Western Australia (near Boolardy Station, around 200 km East of Meekatharra) centred at latitude 26˚ 42’15” South and longitude 116˚ 39’32” East (GDA94).
 The area has very low levels of radiofrequency energy because of its low population and lack of industrial development.
 The ARQZWA is intended to facilitate the development and use of new radio astronomy technologies at that location, this includes the development and operation of the Square Kilometre Array (SKA).

 Radiocommunications Assignment and Licensing Instruction, RALI MS32, details the coordination requirements for Apparatus Licences within the ARQZWA [8].
 Proposed PTS assignments in the 1800 MHz band must conform to the requirements of RALI MS32.